Dining Out Safely: Essential Tips for People with Food Allergies

 Sesame.
 Sesame is usually found in asian cuisine, and ranked as the ninth major allergen in 2021 by the FDA.

-Dining out, or even while eating at home, being prepared becomes handy in case of food allergy reaction.
-Practice these essential tips for a safer, and better food trip experience:
+Whether dining out or eating at home, being prepared can help you respond quickly in case of a food allergy reaction.
+Keep these essential tips in mind for a safer and better food trip experience:

 Make a Plan.
 Being prepared is your best defense against your food allergy.
 Create a list of what-to-do in case you accidentally eat food that contains a particular allergen.

 Read the labels.
-Always check the ingredients in food and products you buy.
-And labels on products such as hair, skincare, and makeup products as they may also contain allergens.
+Always check the ingredients of the food and products you buy.

 Communicate your needs.
 If you’re dining out, alert restaurant staff, chef, and other people about your food allergy so they can avoid serving food that contains a particular allergen.

 Call for help.
-In case the situation escalates, don’t hesitate to ask for help from people such as nearby bystanders, or even better, dial 911 for emergency response.
+In case the situation escalates, don’t hesitate to ask for help from nearby people or dial emergency assistance, like Unified 911.

-By taking note of these precautions, you can ensure you stay safe at every handaan, kainan, or salu-salo.
-Take the extra step by having a reliable health partner like Medicare Plus, the best HMO in the Philippines, giving you access to expert allergists and emergency care when it matters most.
+By taking note of these precautions, you can stay safe at every handaan, kainan, or salu-salo.
+Take the extra step by having a reliable health partner like Medicare Plus, the best HMO in the Philippines.
+Get access to expert allergists and emergency care when it matters most.

 Bottomline